 - University of Minnesota – Hubert H. Humphrey School of Public Affairs

-- Language Requirement: It is to inform that candidates from non-native language country are suggested to take the TOEFL or IELTS test for demonstrating the English language ability.
+- Language Requirement: It is to inform that candidates from non-native language countries are suggested to take the TOEFL or IELTS test for demonstrating the English language ability.

 The program will provide full tuition fees and the following expenses: